CSESS/constitution/README.md

 Before the announcement of the final list of cabinet(s), the Proposed President, Proposed Internal Vice-President, Proposed External Vice-President, Proposed Internal Secretary, Proposed External Secretary, and Proposed Financial Secretary, and at least 3 more candidates of the applicant cabinet(s) shall be Full Members of the Society.
 All candidates of the nominated cabinet(s) shall be Full Members of the Society joined before the announcement of the final list of cabinets.
 #### 7.4.3.
 Exclusivity
-No candidate shall be nominated in the Election for more than one post in any nominated cabinet of the Society.
+No candidate shall be nominated in the Election for more than one position in any nominated cabinet of the Society.
 ### 7.5.
 Nomination
 Any cabinet shall be nominated by at least one Full Member, and be seconded by
 - At least another five Full Members or General Members, excluding the candidates themselves;